PRISM

 -

-Focus on the individual needs of clients
+Focus on the complete individual needs of clients

 -